Learn about smart meters

 A smart meter can help you take control of your electricity bill by providing information about when and how much electricity you use, including:

-- Allowing electricity distributors to detect outages more quickly and monitor the quality of your electricity supply – this will help to minimise the number and length of electricity supply outages.
+• Smart meters allow electricity distributors to detect outages quickly and monitor the quality of your electricity supply, helping to minimise the number and length of electricity supply outages.

-- Giving you access to a wider range of services, including battery storage and solar systems.
+• Smart meters give you access to a broader range of services, including battery storage and solar systems.

 How do I know if I have a smart meter already?